-- Acquired Strabismus — “crossed-eyed” or occurs when the eyes do not align properly.
+- Acquired Strabismus – also known as “crossed-eyes.”
+This occurs when the eyes do not align properly.
 One or both can turn inward, outward, upward, or downward.

-- Difficulty paying attention or focusing at near or far objects for long periods of time (convergence and or accommodative insufficiency)
+- Convergence and/or accommodative insufficiency – Difficulty paying attention or focusing on near or far objects for long periods of time.

-- Oculomotor Dysfunction—problem with intentional eye movement: results in problems with balance, reading comprehension and speed, writing, and any other focused visual task.
+- Oculomotor Dysfunction – characterized by issues with balance, reading comprehension and speed, writing, and any other focused visual task.

-- Nystagmus – a condition where the eyes make uncontrolled movements repeatedly.
-Can result in problems with balance, visual acuity, and depth perception.
+- Nystagmus – a condition where the eyes repeatedly make uncontrolled movements.
+This can result in problems with balance, visual acuity, and depth perception.

-- Post Traumatic Vision Syndrome—a condition which occurs after a brain injury, or from neurological diseases such as MS. Results in difficulty reading, as words will seem to run together.
-Also results in blurry or double vision.
-Symptoms may not appear for days, weeks, or even months after the initial cause.
+- Post Traumatic Vision Syndrome – may result in reading difficulties (as words will seem to run together), blurry or double vision.
+Symptoms may not appear for days, weeks, or even months after the incident.

-- Hemianopsia/Visual Neglect—losing half of your field of vision from either side.
+- Hemianopsia/Visual Neglect—losing half of your visual field from either side.

 Reduced Cognitive Functioning for Visual Tasks

-Acquired brain injury such as concussion often results in reduced cognitive abilities with visual tasks.
-These visual perceptual deficits can have dramatic negative effects on academic, occupational, and even athletic success by negatively impacting:
+The visual perceptual deficits following brain injury or trauma may have dramatic effects on academic, occupational, and even athletic success by negatively impacting:

-- Visual Discrimination – The ability to discriminate small difference between objects
+- Visual Discrimination – The ability to discriminate the small differences between objects

-- Visual Memory – Retaining a visual record of something observed, which is a crucial skill for learning
+- Visual Memory – Retaining a visual record of something observed — a crucial skill for learning

-- Light sensitivity—A common result of brain injuries, Photophobia—sensitivity to light—can be a severe impediment to being outdoors, in a mall, or in a classroom.
+- Light sensitivity – Also called photophobia, this is a common condition following a brain injury that makes it unbearable to be outdoors, in a mall, or in a brightly-lit classroom.

 These problems and conditions can also result in secondary psychological conditions such as panic attacks and depression.

-Fortunately, these are all things that Laguna Eyes Vision Therapy Center regularly treats.
-If you are suffering from any of the above symptoms or conditions, then reach out to us.
-We regularly assist patients to retrain their visual systems to overcome these challenges, thus helping them get back to doing the things they love.Our practice serves patients from Laguna Beach, Huntington Beach, Laguna Niguel, and San Clemente, California and surrounding communities.
+Fortunately, these are all issues that Laguna Eyes Neuro-Optometry Center regularly treats.
+If you are suffering from any of the above symptoms or conditions, please reach out to us as soon as possible.
+We regularly assist patients by retraining their visual systems to overcome these challenges, thus helping them get back to doing the things they love.Our practice serves patients from Laguna Beach, Huntington Beach, Laguna Niguel, and San Clemente, California and surrounding communities.